xtendui/xtendui/src/gatsby/markdown/components/typography/index.md

 category: "Core"
 parent: "Typography"
 title: "Typography"
-description: "Typography is a component for automatic and customizzable styling of blank html content tags."
+description: "Typography is a component for automatic and customizable styling of blank html content tags."
 ---

 ## Styles